Oliveira-Lee/DaemonDisabler/README.md

 # thermalmonitordDisabler
-A tool used to disable thermalmonitord to prevent throttling and screen dimming when the iOS device overheats.
+A tool used to disable thermalmonitord to prevent throttling and screen dimming when iOS devices overheat.

 ## Running the Program
 Requirements: